CJ-2/Sales-analysis/README.md

 # Sales-analysis

-12 months sales analysis I have answered some questions.
+12-Month Sales Analysis I have answered some questions.

-first I Merged the 12 months of sales data into a single CSV file.
+First I combined 12 months of sales data into a single CSV file.

-Second cleaning the dataset.
+Second cleaning of the data set.

 # questions